seam345/node-red-contrib-trello-functions/README.md

 Output is time bounded between the previous and current activation.

-### Exclude self

-All nodes have a boolean option to exclude any actions performed by the owner of the API key.
+Boolean option to exclude any actions performed by the owner of the API key.

+* ### Create new Trello card

+Able to create an array of Trello cards based on input, with optional default values available

 ## Current plans to implement